5 Best Clover Alternatives & Competitors

 Loyverse has a free, dedicated KDS app.
 (Source: Loyverse)

-The best POS solution for you will depend on the type of business you run and the specific needs that come with it.
-For nearly every industry, there are great Clover POS alternatives.
-Overall, we recommend Square POS as the best overall solution for small retail businesses and Toast as the best restaurant POS.
+This depends on the type of business you run and the specific needs that come with it.
+Overall, we recommend Square POS as the best overall solution for small retail businesses; Toast as the best restaurant POS; and Shopify for ecommerce.

-Unfortunately, Clover does not offer a free option, but you can try the software out with its 30-day free trial.
+Unfortunately, Clover does not offer a free option.
 If you need a free POS system, we recommend Square.
-It is completely free for a single location and has all the tools you need to conduct sales and manage your store.
+Square is completely free for a single location and has all the tools you need to conduct sales and manage your store.

 Bottom Line